FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Avoiding Latent Variable Collapse with Generative Skip Models, AISTATS 19
 * Adji B. Dieng, Yoon Kim, Alexander M. Rush, David M. Blei

+### Structural Inference

 Now we talk about structural inference.
-We start from the RNNG model, an important model combining language modeling and parsing.
+This induces chunking, tagging and parsing.

+#### An introduction to Conditional Random Fields.

+#### Structured Attention Networks.

+#### Differentiable Dynamic Programming for Structured Prediction and Attention

+#### Inside-Outside and Forward-Backward Algorithms Are Just Backprop

 #### Recurrent Neural Network Grammars.
 NAACL 16
 * Chris Dyer, Adhiguna Kuncoro, Miguel Ballesteros, and Noah Smith.
 * A transaction based generative model to model the joint prob of trees and sentences.
 * Smart inference trick: use importance sampling to calculate the sentence marginal prob.
 Use a discriminative model as the proposal dist.

 Later the RNNG model is extended to be an unsupervised version: